how to write a product requirements document

 Core differences between MRD, BRD, PRD, and SRD

-Market Requirements Document (MRD) describes the market opportunities for building a product.
+A Market Requirements Document (MRD) describes the market opportunities for building a product.
 It answers the question: Why should we build this?
 It contains information on the market size, its growth potential, and trends, as well as elaborations about the product/market fit.
 MRD also covers the competitive landscape.
 MRD is written by a product manager or a product marketing manager at the start of the development lifecycle, and it’s used by the marketing team and executives to decide whether the product is worth pursuing.

-Business Requirements Document (BRD) defines the high-level business objectives and how they align with the product’s goals.
-It contains reasoning for why the product or a feature is being developed regarding the business’ problems.
+A Business Requirements Document (BRD) defines the high-level business objectives and how they align with the product’s goals.
+It contains reasons for why the product or a feature is being developed regarding the business’ problems.
 It can also include expectations of stakeholders, risks and mitigation strategies.
 The BRD is used by stakeholders, project managers, and business analysts.

 Business Requirements Document Explained: Your Blueprint for Project SuccessPlayButton